 Homemade Fly Trap Video Tutorial

 Got a fruit fly problem?
-Check out my homemade gnat traps using mason jars and plastic wrap to get rid of them.
+Check out my homemade fruit fly traps using a mason jar, liquid dish soap, and plastic wrap to get rid of them.